HTTP: Versions

-HTTP/2 communications therefore experience much less latency and, in most cases, even higher speeds than HTTP/1.1 communications.

-HTTP/3 is a revision of previous HTTP/2 in order to use QUIC + UDP transport protocols instead of TCP.
-Before that version, TCP/IP connections were used; but now, only the IP layer is used (which UDP, like TCP, builds on).
-This slightly improves the average speed of communications and to avoid the occasional (very rare) problem of TCP connection congestion that can temporarily block or slow down the data flow of all its streams (another form of "head of line blocking").
+HTTP/3 uses QUIC + UDP transport protocols instead of TCP.
+Only the IP layer is used (which UDP, like TCP, builds on).
+This slightly improves the average speed of communications and avoids the occasional problem of TCP connection congestion that can temporarily block or slow down the data flow of all its streams (another form of "head of line blocking").